-Support for USB camera was one of the biggest features that were introduced for Xbox One.
+Support for USB camera was one of the biggest features introduced for Xbox One.
 It now allows you to use Skype with your favorite webcam, and also go live when using Mixer.
 There is a bit of limitation as well that we will discuss in this guide.

 You should know that adding Webcam support wasn’t surprising.
 Kinect came to a bad end, starting with Xbox One S where there was no dedicated port for Kinect, and later the production was completely stopped.
 It became necessary for Microsoft to open support for external accessories including Webcam.

-Using a USB webcam with Xbox One
+How to use a USB webcam with Xbox One

-Installing a webcam is rather dead-simple.
+Installing a webcam is rather simple.
 All you need to is plug in your webcam, and it will automatically do the setup in the background, and not ask anything.
 You don’t even get a notification about it, which is rather annoying.
 I have a Logitech Webcam C930e.

 There are two situations where using a webcam is useful in Xbox One – Skype & Mixer.